Jeni's Splendid Ice Creams: History

-Jeni Britton Bauer is the founder and chief creative officer of Jeni's Splendid Ice Creams.
+Jeni's Splendid Ice Creams was founded by Jeni Britton-Bauer, who is the current chief creative officer.

-Before starting Jeni's Splendid Ice Creams, Jeni Britton Bauer attended Ohio State University and studied art history and fine art.
-While in college, one of her friends was a chemistry graduate student who gave her vials of scented chemicals, which led her to gather essential oils, make her own perfume, and sell her perfumes for a few years.
+Before starting Jeni's Splendid Ice Creams, Britton-Bauer attended The Ohio State University and studied art history and fine art.
+While in college, she was given vials of scented chemicals by a chemistry graduate colleague, which led her to gather essential oils, make her own perfume, and sell her perfumes for a few years.

-Bauer experimented with the scentless, spicy essential oil of cayenne pepper and decided to mush it into chocolate ice cream to make spicy frozen chocolate.
-She realized that ice cream was "the perfect carrier of scent," and she immediately started making many other flavors of ice cream with essential oils.
+Bauer experimented with the essential oil of cayenne pepper and combined it with chocolate ice cream to make spicy frozen chocolate.
+She determined that ice cream was "the perfect carrier of scent," and thus began making other flavors of ice cream with essential oils.
 Two weeks later, she decided that she wanted to make scented ice cream as a business and dropped out of Ohio State.

-Britton Bauer teamed up with one of her friends and attempted multiple times to open up a stall in Columbus's North Market area.
-However, the market constantly rejected them because it did not believe that an ice cream store had a place in their market.
-The North Market reconsidered when PBS aired a feature about ice cream being sold at a market.

-In 1996, Bauer opened the prototype store in the North Market area of Columbus, and she called it Scream Ice Creams.
-Bauer was there for 10 years on the front line listening to customer feedback, and then tweaking her recipes, growing her artisanal product and later changing an entire category.
-Some of the first few flavors were Salty Caramel, Wildberry Lavender, and Hot Chocolate.
-After making her own ice cream for four years, Britton Bauer closed Scream and decided to attend the ice cream short course at Penn State.
+Bauer first sold her ice cream at a farmer's market in Columbus, Ohio.
+Later on in 1996, Britton-Bauer opened her first storefront in the North Market area of Columbus, dubbed Scream Ice Creams.
+Britton-Bauer worked there for several years while further developing flavors.
+Some of the first few flavors were Salty Caramel, Wildberry Lavender, and Queen City Cayenne.
+After four years, Britton-Bauer closed Scream and attended the ice cream short course at Penn State.

-Later, the first Jeni's Splendid Ice Creams opened in 2002, also in the North Market, which was different from Scream in several ways.
-While Scream offered its customers only one flavor at a time, Jeni's offered several flavors.
-Within the first year, her boyfriend's brother joined the company, making him the third member of the company in addition to Jeni and then-boyfriend now-husband Charly.
+The first Jeni's Splendid Ice Creams opened in 2002, also in the North Market.
+This establishment offered a wider variety of serving options than Scream, which provided customers one flavor at a time.
+Within the first year, the brother of her then-boyfriend (now husband) Charly joined the company, making him the third member of the company in addition to Britton-Bauer and Charly.

-Three years later, in 2005, a state regulator alerted Jeni's that they did not have a proper license required to sell ice cream in a market.
-As a result, Britton Bauer and her colleagues realized that they needed to open a new ice cream production facility instead of making the ice cream in the market.
-In 2006, Jeni opened her first store out of the market and continued to expand into other locations in the area.
-In 2009, after Jeni, Charly, and Charly's brother realized that they needed a CEO, their close friend John Lowe quit his job at General Electric to become the company's first CEO.

-The brand partnered with Uncle Nearest Premium Whiskey in 2022 for the non-alcoholic 'Boozy Egg Nog' flavor.